 Homo sapiens inherited the initial format of society - a band from a flock of hominids, and the first structural transformation was, in fact, a Neolithic transition to agriculture and permanent settlements.
-Therefore, we will not use the starting point of social evolution (T{θ}) as it is not a structural transition.
-Evolution at the adaptive phase had a different mechanism and occurred more slowly than at the structural phase.
-Of course, the rate of evolution at the adaptive phase can be a separate subject of study.
+Therefore, we will not use the starting point of social evolution ( $T_0$ ) as it is not a structural transition.
+Evolution at the Adaptive phase had a different mechanism and occurred more slowly than at the Structural phase.
+Of course, the rate of evolution at the Adaptive phase can be a separate subject of study.

 Chiefdom and complex chiefdom were studied using the examples of societies of Polynesia, Oceania, America, etc. that are closer to our time.
 We know practically nothing about chiefdoms and complex chiefdoms (or medium-complex and complex societies) in the primary centers of civilization in Mesopotamia and the Middle East.
 The archeology provides us a predominantly urban line of their development.
-Nevertheless, we may relate the development of their political center with a certain level of informal organization.
-One can correlate the appearance of the first city-like settlements (Jericho) with the formation of the chiefdom (T_2) and the urban revolution in Mesopotamia, which occurred around 5,000 BC with the universal societies within complex chiefdoms (T_3).
+Nevertheless, we may relate development of their political center with a certain level of informal organization.
+The appearance of the first looking like towns settlements (Jericho) we can relate to the formation of the chiefdom ( $T_2$ ) and we can relate the urban revolution in Mesopotamia, which occurred around 5,000 BC to the universal societies within complex chiefdoms ( $T_3$ ).